Multi-Center Federated Learning: Clients Clustering for Better Personalization: Experiments

-\paragraph{Clustering analysis.} To check the effectiveness of our proposed optimization method and whether the devices grouped into one cluster have similar model, we conducted a clustering analysis via an illustration.
+\paragraph{Clustering analysis} To check the effectiveness of our proposed optimization method and whether the devices grouped into one cluster have similar model, we conducted a clustering analysis via an illustration.
 We used two-dimensional figures to display the clustering results of the local models derived from FeSEM(4) on the FEMNIST dataset.
 In particular, we randomly chose 400 devices from the dataset and plotted each device's local model as one point in the 2D space after PCA dimension reduction.
 As shown in Fig.~\ref{fig:model-clustering}, the dataset suitable for four clusters that are distinguishable to each other.
+It is worth noting that the clustering algorithm will converge very fast.
+In general, it takes no more than 10 iterations to converge.
+One can find detailed theoretical and empirical analyses on the convergence for general clustered FL in a recent work~\cite{ma2022convergence}.

-\paragraph{Case study on clustering.} To intuitively judge whether nodes grouped into the same cluster have a similar data distribution, we conducted case studies on a case of two clusters that are extracted from a trained FeSEM(2) model.
+\paragraph{Case study on clustering} To intuitively judge whether nodes grouped into the same cluster have a similar data distribution, we conducted case studies on a case of two clusters that are extracted from a trained FeSEM(2) model.
 For FMNIST, as shown on the top of Fig.~\ref{fig:case_study}, cluster on the right consists writers who are likely to recognize hand-writings with a smaller font, and on the left consists writers who are likely to recognize hand-writing with a bolder and darker font.
 For FedCelebA, see full face images in Appendix section 2, the face recognition task in cluster1 is likely to handle the smiling faces with a relatively simple background, also exhibits to be young people.
 While cluster on the right is likely to handle the faces with more diverse background and also seems to be more older people.